Printed circuit boards

 Locally processed

-We collect and process e-waste close to its source, preventing metals from being exported where value can’t be recovered or to regions unequipped to safely manage it.
+Small, city scale facilities plug into existing infrastructure to process PCBs close to source, preventing metals from being exported where value can’t be recovered.

 03

-Green metals recovered are reintroduced into local supply chains to support the manufacturing demands of current and emerging industries such as clean energy and AI.
+Metals recovered can be reintroduced into local supply chains to support the increasing demand for critical metals in current and emerging industries.

 04